cadet/CADET-Core/doc/interface/population_balance_model.rst

 Note that the first component must be solute :math:`c` and the last component must be the solubility :math:`c_\text{eq}`.

-Example code to configure the PBM can be found in `CADET-reference <https://jugit.fz-juelich.de/IBG-1/ModSim/cadet/cadet-reference/-/blob/crystallization/src/test_cadet_core/crystallization.py?ref_type=heads>`_ .
+Example code to configure the PBM can be found in `CADET-Verification <https://github.com/cadet/CADET-Verification/blob/main/src/test_cadet_core/crystallization.py>`_ .

 Group /input/model/unit_XXX
 ---------------------------